HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 ### Service Worker Usage

 Service workers are not as common as other core technologies of PWAs.
 For comparison reasons, we have run the same queries as last year, which allows us to try to make sense of the evolution of service worker usage.
-You can read the explanation of <a hreflang="en" href="https://almanac.httparchive.org/en/2021/pwa#service-workers-usage">why it isn’t trivial to find out actual usage of service worker</a>,
+You can read the explanation of <a hreflang="en" href="https://almanac.httparchive.org/en/2021/pwa#service-workers-usage">why it isn't trivial to find out actual usage of service worker</a>,

 * Lighthouse detects a 1.6% (mobile) and 1.7% (desktop) of all websites employ a service worker.
 We expect this is lower than the real-world percentage due to <a hreflang="en" href="https://web.dev/service-worker">additional checks</a> that Lighthouse takes into consideration.
 * Following the same <a hreflang="en" href="https://github.com/HTTPArchive/legacy.httparchive.org/blob/master/custom_metrics/pwa.js">metrics introduced last year</a>, usage of a Service Worker in websites comes up to 1.63% on desktop and 1.81% on mobile.